BayanGroup/nutch-custom-search/README.md

 1. types: you can define your required types and their corresponding converters here.
 This section is optional.
 2. fields: contains all the fields that the extracted parts should be put into them.
 These fields should be define in the solrschema.xml file too to be recongnizable by solr.
 Each field has a name and an optional type which is one of the types defined in the types section.
 If no type is specified, the field is considered as of type string.
 3. documents: contains one or several documents.

-For each resource (e.g. a web page) that you want to extract its content into the fields, you need to define a document.
-Each docuement declares its accepting urls by means of regex expressions.
-When a resource with a specific url and some content is fetched by nutch, the extractor looks for a docuemnt that its url matches the resoruce url.
-If multiple matching documents are found, the first one will be used.
-Then, the contnet of the resource is parsed using the engine specified by the document (or using the default engine if no engine is specified).
+Each document consists of several matching criteria and several extract-to rules.
+In the single match mode, when a resource (such as a web page) is passed to extractor, it looks for the first document that matches with this resource.
+It then applies the extract-to rules of this document to this resource.
+In the multiple match mode, the extract-to rules of all the matching documents are applied.
-Each document consits of a set of extract-to rules.
-An extract-to rule extracts a value from the content and put the extracted value into its defined field which is one of the fields defined in the fields section.
+An extract-to rule extracts a value from the resource and put the extracted value into its defined field which is one of the fields defined in the fields section.
 The value of the field is extracted by means of functions.
+The matching criteria of a document are url , content type, and ip address.
+All the criteria are expressed by means of regex expressions.

-The root element of extractors.xml must be named "config" and define the namesapce "http://bayan.ir" as the defualt namesapce.
+The root element of extractors.xml must be named "config" and define the namespace "http://bayan.ir" as the default namespace.
 This element has the following optional attributes:

 1. omitNonMatching: if true and the resource url dose not match with any of the urls defined by documents, then that resource will not be indexed.
 Default value is false.
 2. filterNonMatching: if true, all urls that don't match with any of the urls defined by documents will be filtered (not crawled or parsed or indexed).
 Default value is false.
-3. defaultEngine: the default engine for parsing resource contents if it is not defined by document (or any of its ancesstors).
+3. defaultEngine: the default engine for parsing contents of resources, if it is not defined by document (or any of its ancestors).
 Default value is css.
+4. matchMode: determines when multiple documents are matched, how to select them to apply extract-to rules.
+Default value is single.

 Here is a sample extractors.xml file containing all of the above sections: